mary-tziraki/Project_1/README.md

 I've started a project with git.

-I need to show it to my freind Sophie
+I need to demonstrate  that I'm doing version control!